mheers/igor/README.md

-IGOR_DOCKER_NETWORK='bridge' # docker network (bridge, container, host or none) IGOR_DOCKER_USER=$(id -u)    # run commands inside the container with this user IGOR_DOCKER_GROUP=$(id -g)   # run commands inside the container with this group IGOR_DOCKER_ARGS=''          # default arguments to docker run IGOR_PORTS=''                # space separated list of ports to expose IGOR_MOUNT_PASSWD=0          # mount /etc/passwd inside the container (0/1)
+IGOR_DOCKER_NETWORK='bridge' # docker network (bridge, container, host or none) IGOR_DOCKER_USER=$(id -u)    # run commands inside the container with this user IGOR_DOCKER_GROUP=$(id -g)   # run commands inside the container with this group IGOR_DOCKER_GROUPS="0 998"   # attach multiple groups to the user in the container IGOR_DOCKER_ARGS=''          # default arguments to docker run IGOR_PORTS=''                # space separated list of ports to expose IGOR_MOUNT_PASSWD=0          # mount /etc/passwd inside the container (0/1)